- Natural Attractions

 The design of the garden with its bending paths and circular nodes was inspired by the rivers natural bends and deep water holes made by the Carraragarmungee (big fish).

 The Aboriginal diet was very healthy and mostly plant based.
 Plants were eaten raw and so were always fresh.
-Meat was only occasionally available and dependant on a successful hunt.
+Meat was only occasionally available and dependent on a successful hunt.

 Aboriginal people understood when plants were ripe to eat and how to process them, so that they could be safely eaten.